Many Americans constantly worry about losing their jobs. If you are among them, you might be contemplating changing to a more stable career.

 People who work in these professions coordinate and provide patient care, just in different ways.
 Nurse anesthetists, for example, specialize in providing anesthesia and managing pain.

-By 2033, the projected job growth for these workers is 40%, significantly higher than the projected growth for all occupations.
+The projected job growth for these workers is 40% by 2023, significantly higher than the projected growth for all occupations.
 The BLS estimates around 141,200 jobs will open.

 Software developer